 Finally, you have to figure out which vendor is best – because “the cloud” is really multiple clouds, each designed by different hosting companies.
 Make sure you get all your questions answered before moving forward.
 “Ask about pricing and reliability,” says Delgado.
 “A good vendor should be able to provide statistics on its performance and capabilities.”

 Are you in need of an ultra-fast, secure, and reliable cloud hosting service?
 At Atlantic.Net, all of our cloud plans are pay-as-you-go, with per-second billing.
-We are your partner for Cloud hosting in 30 seconds, as well as HIPAA-compliant hosting and other services.
+We are your partner for Private Cloud hosting in 30 seconds, as well as HIPAA-compliant hosting and other services.